mattdp/partreach/config/jekyll/_posts/2014-07-11-what-to-expect-with-sla.markdown

 <h4>What SLA is great for:</h4>
 <ul>
 <li>Fine details.
-SLA printers are capable of some of the highest tolerances in the business. <a href="http://www.quickparts.com/LowVolumePrototypes/SLA.aspx" target="_blank">Tolerance</a> in each cross section is typically 5/1000 of an inch, with tolerance in the z-axis of 1/100 of an inch or smaller.
-Smooth surfaces.
+SLA printers are capable of some of the highest tolerances in the business. <a href="http://www.quickparts.com/LowVolumePrototypes/SLA.aspx" target="_blank">Tolerance</a> in each cross section is typically 5/1000 of an inch, with tolerance in the z-axis of 1/100 of an inch or smaller.</li>
+<li>Smooth surfaces.
 The high tolerances associated with SLA give parts a silky-smooth appearance, even before post-processing.</li>
 <li>Complex geometry.
 Thin walls and support material allow SLA to produce highly complex shapes with overhangs.
 Enclosed cavities, however, will be full of resin.</li>
 </ul>